adam-vest/praecepta-kb/README.md

 # Canonical documentation style guide

-This repository contains the documentation and the Vale rules for the documentation style guide.
+This repository contains the documentation and the Vale rules for the documentation and KB style guides.

-The style guide itself is written in Markdown and contained in the `en` directory.
+The global style guide itself is written in Markdown and contained in the `en` directory.

 It is published online at: [docs.ubuntu.com/styleguide/en](https://docs.ubuntu.com/styleguide/en)

+The KB Style Guide can be found []

 ## The Vale rules

 The Vale linter operates from a series of rules.
 These are defined in individual YAML files, grouped into 'Styles'.
-This repository contains the Canonical set of rules, or the Canonical Style.
+This repository contains the Canonical set of rules, or the Canonical Style, in addition to the KB Style Guide rules.

 ### Manual check